defyingcaesar/ciesco-hugo/content/report/_index.md

 The MarTech sector, with its 126 deal count, came in third place, recording a 19% decline from 2019 levels.
 This was followed by Agency Services (99 deals) and Digital Agency (98 deals), both sectors experiencing deal volume declines year-on-year as well.
 {{< /column >}}
 {{< /row >}}

+{{< container-image path="images/graph.jpg" method="Fit" options="900x600 jpg q100 Smart"  alt="graph" >}}

+{{< row >}}
+{{< column >}}
+The US and UK remained the two largest markets in terms of deal volume, with targets from these countries accounting for 50% and 16% respectively, of overall deal volume.
+Both UK and North America experienced growth in deal activity in 2019, whilst previously strong performing regions, like LatAm,
+APAC and Africa, all saw significant declines.
+In Western Europe, Spain and Netherlands witnessed the highest increase in deal volume year-on-year (with 180% and 95% increases respectively).
+The proportion of cross-border deals also increased year- on-year, now representing 38% (compared to 29% in 2018).
+{{< /column >}}
+{{< column >}}
+The US and UK remained the two largest markets in terms of deal volume, with targets from these countries accounting for 50% and 16% respectively, of overall deal volume.
+Both UK and North America experienced growth in deal activity in 2019, whilst previously strong performing regions, like LatAm,
+APAC and Africa, all saw significant declines.
+In Western Europe, Spain and Netherlands witnessed the highest increase in deal volume year-on-year (with 180% and 95% increases respectively).
+The proportion of cross-border deals also increased year- on-year, now representing 38% (compared to 29% in 2018).
+{{< /column >}}
+{{< /row >}}